 When someone is going through something difficult, you may notice changes in them.

-There can be clear signs that someone is facing significant pressure to marry.
+There can be specific signs that someone is facing significant pressure to marry.
 These include:

 • If they have siblings or family members who have been forced to marry